Code-Institute-Submissions/delish-tv/README.md

 ### Filter Country By Text entry
 1. Click on the location dropdown menu

-2. Click where the placeholder says "Type Country".
+2. Click where the placeholder says "Enter Country".

 3. Enter the name of a country.